 Mitral Valve Repair/Replacement

-If your mitral valve is too weak or damaged for repair, it needs replacing.
-Surgeons will remove the weak valve and replace it with an artificial valve.
-With the artificial valve in place, it can regulate a more normal flow of blood.
+In cases when full valve replacement is necessary, surgeons will remove the weak valve and replace it with an artificial valve.
+The artificial valve can regulate a more normal flow of blood.
 This can relieve shortness of breath and fatigue and allow you to return to normal activities.

 Trans Catheter Aortic Valve Replacement